Saikukatla/identification-of-insurance-and-puc-at-toll-gates/README.md

 <h2>Identification of Vehicle Insurance and Pollution Certificate Validity at Toll Gates</h2>

 ## Overview
-This project focuses on automating the verification of vehicle insurance, pollution certificates and fitness check at toll gates using RFID-based FASTag technology and Electronic Product Code (EPC).
-The system aims to streamline toll operations and ensure compliance with regulatory requirements for vehicles.
+This project focuses on automating the verification of vehicle insurance, pollution certificates and fitness check at toll gates using RFID-based FASTag technology and Electronic Product Code (EPC)[...]

 ## Objectives
 - Automate the verification process for vehicle insurance and pollution certificates.